LaurentVeyssier/Predict-english-speaking-region-of-origin-by-analyzing-tweets/README.md

 # Dataset uset

-The dataset used a over 370k tweets from Twitter with authors belonging to 10 different regions.
-The regions are labelled using the capital city.
-All tweets are in english and therefore use english language specificities based on the region.
+The dataset has over 370k tweets from Twitter with authors belonging to 10 different regions.
+The regions are labelled using their capital city.
+All tweets are in english and therefore tweets carry english language characteristics specific to each region (think about it as "dialects").

 # Classification